This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 Why do You Need to Clean Your Washer

-Your washing machine cleans your clothes wearing a plethora of junk layers.
+Your washing machine cleans your clothes that have a plethora of junk layers.
 All this junk and dirt gets accumulated in it as scum, mold, and mildew.
-If you live in a humid place or have a hard water supply or both, it adds up to the worsening of your washer to a great extent.
+If you live in a humid place or have a hard water supply or both, it can worsen the condition of your washer to a great extent.

 All this grime and unwanted particles lead to reduced efficiency and performance.
 Therefore, it’s necessary to wash it from time to time for the top-notch performance of your washer.

 If your top loader machine has a separate dryer, give it a clean-up as well.
 It’s not asking for much, just use a wet cloth (you know which water to use ) and a toothbrush to unclog the drain pipe.